Nykesha Sales

-Nykesha Simone Sales (born May 10, 1976) is an American assistant coach at the University of Georgia.
+Nykesha Simone Sales (born May 10, 1976) is an American assistant coach at the University of Connecticut.
 She is a former professional basketball player in the WNBA, as well as playing in the Bosnian league for the ZKK Mladi Krajisnik club.
 Her primary position is the small forward.
 Her second position is shooting guard.
-In 1999 Sales was added to the roster of the USA FIBA Senior National Team.
+In 1999, Sales was added to the roster of the USA FIBA Senior National Team.
 Her brother Brooks Sales played forward for Villanova from 1998 to 2002, and currently plays overseas in Spain for the Club Baloncesto Breogán of Lugo.

 High school

 Sales attended Bloomfield High School in Bloomfield, Connecticut, and lettered in basketball.
 She was named the USA Today High School National Player of the Year in basketball, as a senior.
 Sales was named a High School All-American by the WBCA.
 She participated in the WBCA High School All-America Game in 1994, scoring 21 points.